phusion/passenger_apt_automation/README.md

      * Add to the `DEFAULT_DISTROS` constant.

  3. Run `./internal/scripts/regen_distro_info_script.sh`.
  4. Update the package definitions in `debian_specs/`.
+Add `<% if %>` statements accordingly to output the appropriate content for the target distribution.
  5. Build publish packages for this distribution only.
 You can do that by running the build script with the `-d` option.

     For example: